gbarta/evil-noautochdir/README.md

 similar to autochdir.

 This plugin provides an Evil implementation of the default Vim directory behaviour, "set noautochdir".
-It only affects Evil ex commands like :e and :new while other emacs functionality remains unaffected.
+It only affects Evil ex commands while other emacs functionality remains unaffected.

 The plugin provides the following ex-style commands for directly interacting with the current directory:

 *   :cd
 *   :pwd

-You can see the difference between the emacs default directory and the Evil current directly by contrasting the different values returned by :pwd and M-x pwd.
+You can see the difference between the emacs default directory and the Evil current directory by contrasting the different values returned by :pwd and M-x pwd.